data-ohio/MATH2530_Fall22-23/syllabus.md

   Forbidden
   : * The work or programs from students who took this class (in any of its versions at any university).
-    * Websites that claim to have homework, lab, or project solutions for this class.
+    * Websites that claim to have solutions for this class.
     * Direct copying.

   If you are not sure if something is allowed, then ask me first.